kiran/kiranbot/content/post/2017-01-01-book-reviews.md

 title: 2016 Reading Log
 ---

 I moved across the Bay this year, which increased my commute time from 13 minutes to 45-50 minutes every day.
-This did wonders for how much I read -- I got through about 55 books this year (not counting a few shorter comics!)
+This did wonders for how much I read -- I got through about 55 books this year (not counting a few shorter comics!), compared to 37 last year.

-This year, I did a bunch of themed reading -- pairing books on surgery (esp. neurosurgery), three books on the rise of modern Islamic terrorism, etc. About 25% of the books I read this year were nonfiction, which is higher than normal for me!
+This year, I did a bunch of themed reading -- pairing books on surgery (esp. neurosurgery), three books on the rise of modern Islamic terrorism, etc. About 25% of the books I read this year were nonfiction, which is higher than normal for me.
+Interestingly, most of the books I really really enjoyed this year were nonfiction.
+Maybe I should make an effort to reach for more next year!

 About 55% were science fiction or fantasy, which is about par for me.
+Though I didn't really make a conscious effort of it, I wanted to read more books that weren't by white men.
+About 43% of the books I read were by women, and 38% were by people of color, which were higher numbers than I'd expected!
+I did read a lot of NK Jemisin this year.

+This list is organized in order of how much I liked it (favorites at top!)
+Also, I'd love feedback on this format -- is this easier to parse than a long list?
+I find it easier to scan, but harder to read the reviews.
+It was definitely more fun to put together!

 For a different view, Goodreads has a great [year in review](https://www.goodreads.com/user/year_in_books/2016/).

 ## Books

-### Click to filter
+Click to filter.
+(Filters do not stack.)
 <section class="filters">
 		<span class="btn" id="faves">Faves</span>
 		<span class="btn" id="nonfiction">Nonfiction</span>